benbalter/WP-Resume/readme.txt

 * Complete code overhaul; rewritten from the ground up with performance and stability improvements
 * Fix bug where some users were not able to edit settings on the options page
 * Fix but where in some cases page with shortcode would appear blank
-* Spanish and Portuguese translations
+* Added Spanish and Portuguese internationalization support (special thanks to [Rodolfo Buaiz](http://rodbuaiz.com/) for the translation help )

 = 1.6.6 =
 * Fixed handling of custom stylesheets and template files with child themes in versions greater than 3.1